jump-dev/JuMP.jl/docs/src/developers/roadmap.md

    [https://github.com/jump-dev/JuMP.jl/issues/2227](https://github.com/jump-dev/JuMP.jl/issues/2227)
    JuMP has a strong focus on linear, conic and nonlinear optimization problems.
    We want to add better support for constraint programming.
- - Add support for multiobjective problems:
+ - Add support for multi-objective problems:
    [https://github.com/jump-dev/JuMP.jl/issues/2099](https://github.com/jump-dev/JuMP.jl/issues/2099)
    JuMP is restricted to problems with scalar-valued objectives.
 We want to extend this to vector-valued problems.